-I Session (August 2-9 )
+I Session (July 28-August 4 )

 Yi-Yang Chen shot onto the international stage with back-to-back victories in 2018 Sussex International Piano Competition, 2017 Washington International Competition, and the Waring International Piano Competition.
 The Worthing Herald music critic Richard Amey praised his recent performance “flair for the unusual and his technical and artistic capacity to deliver,” as well as his “musical and emotional intelligence, dexterity and virtuosity,” listening to Chen as soloist in Saint-Saëns’ Piano Concerto No.5 “Egyptian” with the Worthing Symphony Orchestra.
 His vibrant playing at the Pacific international Piano Competition (Canada) was recognized by the judges, who selected him for the first prize: “…Yi-Yang showed an impressive breadth of emotional investment and natural affinity for the music he played.
 The informed individuality and command of his performance was immediately compelling to the judges.
 We feel this young man has a fine future as an artist.
 He seems to 'own' the piano as he plays, and this makes his performance extremely powerful.” - Dr. Robin McCabe .